adam-maj/tiny-gpu/README.md

 Once all blocks have been processed, the dispatcher reports back that the kernel execution is done.

-### Memory Controllers
+## Memory

+The GPU is built to interface with an external global memory.
+Here, data memory and program memory are separated out for simplicity.

+**Global Memory:**

+tiny-gpu data memory has the following specifications:

+- 8 bit addressability (256 total rows of data memory)
+- 8 bit data (stores values of <256 for each row)

+tiny-gpu program memory has the following specifications:

+- 8 bit addressability (256 rows of program memory)
+- 16 bit data (each instruction is 16 bits as specified by the ISA)

+**Memory Controllers:**

 Global memory has fixed read/write bandwidth, but there may be far more incoming requests across all cores to access data from memory than the external memory is actually able to handle.

 The memory controllers keep track of all the outgoing requests to memory from the compute cores, throttle requests based on actual external memory bandwidth, and relay responses from external memory back to the proper resources.

-### Cache
+Each memory controller has a fixed number of channels based on the bandwidth of global memory.

+**Cache:**

 The same data is often requested from global memory by multiple cores.
 Constantly access global memory repeatedly is expensive, and since the data has already been fetched once, it would be more efficient to store it on device in SRAM to be retrieved much quicker on later requests.

 This is exactly what the cache is used for.
 Data retrieved from external memory is stored in cache and can be retrieved from there on later requests, freeing up memory bandwidth to be used for new data.

-## Global Memory

-The GPU is built to interface with an external global memory.
-Here, data memory and program memory are separated out for simplicity.

 ## Core